AhmadDiksa/ToDoList-App/README.md

 - SQLite for local data persistence (via DatabaseHelper)
 - Local notifications for reminders and deadlines
 - intl package for locale-specific date formatting

+## Contributing

+Contributions are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with clear messages.
+4. Push your branch to your fork.
+5. Open a pull request describing your changes.

+Please ensure your code follows the existing style and includes relevant tests.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---